dfelinto/blender-manual/modeling/curves/editing/advanced.rst

 transform tool (:kbd:`alt-S`, or :menuselection:`Curve --> Transform --> Shrink/Fatten Radius`),
 or with the :guilabel:`Set Radius` entry in the :guilabel:`Specials` menu (:kbd:`W`).
 Here again,
-you unfortunately cannot visualize anywhere the :guilabel:`Radius` of a given control point…
+you unfortunately cannot visualize anywhere the :guilabel:`Radius` of a given control point...

 The :guilabel:`Radius` allows you to directly control the width of the extrusion along the "spinal" curve.
 As for :guilabel:`Tilt` (see above),